hlaw/codegrid-js/README.md

 Result is passed as ```code``` to the callback. ```error``` contains the error string if error, or null if success.

 Note:
-* Under this usage the function could only retrive the data files through a web server.
+* Under this usage the function could only retrieve the data files through a web server.
 Placing the files at a local directory and providing a local path for access would not work.
 * The default relative url directory of ```../tiles/``` is used if no path is specified during initialization.
 Please use a trailing '/' for the directory path.
 * The calling program can preload the file ```tiles/worldgrid.json``` as a JSON object and pass it for initialization.
 Otherwise, this file will be requested from the web server on initialization.
 * See ```demo/demo1.html``` and ```demo/demo2.html``` for usage examples.
 The latter uses RequireJS to call the library within ```demo2.js```.